-o) Government grants
+n) Government grants

 Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
 When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
 When the grant relates to an asset, it is recognised as income in equal amounts over the expected useful life of the related asset.
-When the Company receives grants for nonmonetary assets, the asset and the grant are o) Government grants (cont'd)

-recorded at fair value amounts and released to profit or loss over the expected useful life in a pattern of consumption of the benefit of the underlying asset i.e. by equal annual instalments.
+When the Company receives grants for nonmonetary assets, the asset and the grant are recorded at fair value amounts and released to profit or loss over the expected useful life in a pattern of consumption of the benefit of the underlying asset i.e. by equal annual instalments.

-p) Investments in subsidiaries
+o) Investments in subsidiaries